-MSF is a global network of principled medical and other professionals who specialise in medical humanitarian work driven by our common humanity and guided by medical ethics.
+Doctors Without Borders (MSF) is a global network of principled medical and other professionals who specialise in medical humanitarian work, driven by our common humanity and guided by medical ethics.

-We work together in teams, small and large, to respond to the medical needs of people affected by conflict, disasters and epidemics and those excluded from healthcare.
+We work together in teams, small and large, to respond to the medical needs of people affected by conflict, disasters and epidemics and people excluded from healthcare.

 We strive to practically provide medical care that matches the realities of patients, adapting care in order to be relevant and specific.
 At times, this may include partnering with other individuals and organisations, and working with local experts.

-Doctors Without Borders team members are on the ground, working directly for and with or directly alongside patients, every day.
+MSF team members are on the ground, working directly for and alongside patients, every day.

 We bear witness and describe what is happening, to raise awareness about the experiences of the people we assist and the situations where we work.
 We alert the public to emerging crises, acute emergencies and serious challenges, such as exclusion from healthcare.
 We mobilise support for MSF’s work and social mission.
 We communicate to provoke change.